Foot in Mouth Disease

 Foot In Mouth Disease is the fourth studio album by Canadian punk rock band Gob, released on April 1, 2003 in Canada by Nettwerk, internationally by Arista Records, and in Japan by BMG.
+It is the band’s final album with longtime bassist Craig Wood, as he left the band in 2004.
 Four singles were released from the album: "Give Up the Grudge", "Oh!
 Ellin", "Ming Tran" (which previously appeared on the F.U.
 EP), and "This Evil World".

 Three of the album's tracks have been featured in many Electronic Arts video games.
 The album's second track "I've Been Up These Steps" was in NHL 2003, "Oh!
 Ellin" was in NHL 2004, and "Give Up the Grudge" was in Madden NFL 2004 and the 2003 film American Wedding.

-It is the band’s final album with longtime bassist Craig Wood, as he left the band in 2004.

 The song "Ming Tran" was featured in the Being Ian episode, "Band 'o' Bruthaz", which features Gob as guest stars.

+Foot in Mouth Disease was nominated for "Favourite New Album" at the 2003 CASBY Awards.